Using the "WP Super Cache" WordPress plugin

 - Click the Advanced tab to set the caching options.

-It will look like there are lots of options, but actually, configuring it is easy: simply choose all the “recommended” options that you can check, and leave everything off that’s not marked “recommended”.
+It will look like there are lots of options, but actually, configuring it is easy: click Enable Caching, then choose all the “recommended” options that you can check.
+Uncheck everything that’s not marked “recommended”.

 In particular, do check these options unless you have a good reason not to:

-- Compress pages so they’re served more quickly to visitors.
+- Compress pages so they’re served more quickly to visitors (Recommended)

 - 304 Not Modified browser caching.
-Indicate when a page has not been modified since it was last requested.
+Indicate when a page has not been modified since it was last requested (Recommended)

 And don’t check anything else unless you have a good reason to do so.
 It should look like this (we’ve highlighted the recommended settings for you):

-If you prefer, we’ll be glad to install WP Super Cache for you, at no charge, on any copy of WordPress.
+If you prefer, we’ll be glad to install and configure WP Super Cache for you, at no charge, on any copy of WordPress.
 Just contact us.

 Other configuration tips

-When you configure the WP Super Cache settings, do not check the box marked “Clear all cache files when a post or page is published”.
+When you configure the WP Super Cache settings, don’t check the box marked “Clear all cache files when a post or page is published”.
 Using that checkbox effectively disables WP Super Cache for a few minutes every time you create a new post.

-Our instructions above recommend Use PHP to serve cache files because it's simple to setup.
-The “Use mod_rewrite to serve cache files” option is slightly more efficient on very busy sites, but harder to configure.
+Our instructions above recommend the Simple method because it’s simple to setup.
+The “Expert” option is slightly more efficient on very busy sites, but harder to configure.
 It can be used if you absolutely need the extra speed.